Cochlear hydrops: Cause and behavior

 Cochlear hydrops refers to an increase in endolymphatic fluid in the inner ear.
 This build-up is either due to an overproduction or insufficient drainage of endolymph in the constant regulation of fluid in the inner ear.
 Usually, only one ear is affected.
 The root cause of the process is unclear and may vary from patient to patient, but can have auto-immune, viral, and/or allergic triggers, among others.

 The build-up of endolymph creates pressure in the scala media.
 This causes its diameter to increase, and the vestibular membrane to curve outwards in the direction of the vestibule.
 The changes to the membrane can result in changes to either the hearing perception or hearing threshold of a patient.

 Episodes are usually cyclical and symptoms fluctuate through time.
 Patients may be symptom-free between episodes, which themselves may progressively worsen, improve, or remain constant in severity or duration.
 For some, permanent damage occurs, and they may be left with long-term hearing loss, hearing distortion, tinnitus, and/or a feeling of fullness in the affected ear(s).

-A study looking at spiral ganglion cell counts compared to hair cell counts in the inner ear of patients who had Meniere's disease found that they maintained more hair cells than spinal ganglion cells.
+A study looking at spiral ganglion cell counts compared to hair cell counts in the inner ear of patients who had Meniere's disease found that they maintained more hair cells than spiral ganglion cells.
 Thus, it could be possible that hydrops affects auditory nerves more than hair cells.
 In contrast, a 2021 article by Richard Gacek posits that the hearing loss is actually caused by toxic nucleic acids that are released to the outer hair cells: "Since the outer hair cells (OHC) are freely surrounded by perilymph, their walls and nerve terminals are also bathed in this fluid.
 The few type-II spiral ganglion cells in contact with the OHC are unlikely to play a significant role in hearing loss because of their low numbers and the lack of a known connection to the central auditory pathway."